cesarbrancalhao/Odin.tic-tac-toe/README.md

 # TicTacToe

-Tic Tac Toe app made with Tailwind and React.
+App made with Tailwind and React.

 Check it [Live]() (WIP).